EDePasquale/Shivakumar-MBO/README.md

 #### Accessory Files and Scripts
 The following scripts and files are needed for running some of the above scripts.
 These include:
 1. Gene information metadata sheet, needed for QC and filtering (gene_info_GRCh38_PvG200204.txt)
+2. Signature genes for EMT scoring.
+The set described in the paper is the second column (EMT_signatures.xlsx)
+3. Functions used in gene scoring, prior to modification, from Single-cell_BPDCN_Functions.R at https://github.com/petervangalen/Single-cell_BPDCN/ (200116_FunctionsGeneral.R)

+#####Note: All additional figure panels were generated outside R (e.g., in Prism) and the code is not included in this repository.